 Welcome to Wadsworth!

 Our primary goal at CATS Wadsworth is to build community.
-We encourage clients who come to CATS to form a community with one another and to feel comfortable and prepared to rejoin the larger community once their individual program concludes.
+We encourage clients who come to CATS to form a support network with one another and to connect with friends & family who support their sober lifestyle once their individual program concludes.

 We continually explore ways to involve clients with the local community and participate in events and activities that unify individuals.
 We focus on exposing clients to experiences and activities that allows clients to learn and apply new skills, while also providing opportunities to engage with others.